Erik Petersen

 Since Specialization

-This network shows the specialization of papers citing the papers produced by Erik Petersen.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers produced by Erik Petersen.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers produced by Erik Petersen.
 The network helps show where Erik Petersen may publish in the future.

 Countries citing papers authored by Erik Petersen